New to Video?

 There are two main ways in which video cameras record via the shutter and they are:

-Most standard video cameras shoot at a rate of 24, 25, 30, 50 or 60 frames per second and that is how many times the shutter opens and closes to record single images each second.
+Most standard video cameras shoot at a rate of 24, 25, 30, 50 or 60 frames per second.
+That is how many times the shutter opens and closes to record single images each second.
 When you then watch back the footage in real time, you are seeing each individual frame in quick succession which gives it the impression of moving.

 Progressive footage means the shutter opens and closes and takes an individual image each time.
 Interlaced footage contains two fields of a video frame shot at two different times which reduces flicker and enhances the feeling of movement.
 Most TV programmes use interlaced footage.